Theomat/theomat.github.io/_pages/about.md

 - Applying for "CR" (researcher) positions
 - 2026 in research for transparency:
   - from 2025:
-    - in review: 1 conf 3 journals
+    - in review: 0 conf 3 journals
+    - accepted: 1 conf

 2025: